Apple iPod classic (Late 2008/7th Gen) 120 GB, 160 GB Specs

 *320-by-240-pixel resolution display at 163 pixels per inch.
 The iPod classic models are capable of displaying video on an external display at 640x480.

-In the UK, site sponsor Mobile Ease provides professional, affordable, and guaranteed iPod repairs with a 24-hour turnaround for this iPod as well as subsequent models.
-Display replacement, battery replacement, water damage repair, and more are provided.
+In the UK, site sponsor Mobile Ease provides affordable and guaranteed 24-hour repairs for cracked screens as well as battery replacement, water damage repair and more for this iPod.

 ||Battery Life (Music):